Each GreenLight organization collects data on its work and participant impact. We track this data and report progress and outcomes.

-individuals served annually
+individuals and families reached annually

-committed by GreenLight Fund to Boston Portfolio organizations
+committed by GreenLight Fund to Boston portfolio organizations

 staff members working for portfolio organizations